Suffering – does it disprove God?

 - An all-powerful and entirely good God does not exist.

-- God would like to prevent suffering but is not capable, lacking power (or knowledge).
+- God would like to prevent suffering but is not capable, so he is not all-powerful and all-knowing.

 - God could stop the suffering but doesn’t want to – so he is not entirely good and loving.